Bahrain court eases sentences for medics in uprising

 Critics said the charges were reprisals for treating injured protesters, who were camped at a central square in Manama for a month, after attempts by security forces to disperse them in February and March.
 The doctors denied the charges.

-Thirty-five people died during the uprising, mainly protesters, and hundreds were wounded, stretching medical services which were focussed mainly on the Salmaniya hospital.
+Thirty-five people died during the uprising, mainly protesters, and hundreds were wounded.

 International rights groups criticised Thursday's verdict.